yash-sharma01/responsive-navbar-JS/README.md

-# Responsive navigation bar using Vanilla JavaScript
+# Responsive navigation bar using JS

 A responsive navigation bar designed using HTML, SCSS and Vanilla JacaScript.